What Is the Current Estate Tax Limit, Rate, and Exemption?

 An Example of Using the Estate Tax Limits Early By Claiming Your Lifetime Gift Tax Limit Exclusion

-- The $10,900,000 can be invested by the children with all of the capital gains, dividends, interest, and rents growing in their respective estates.
-If the children could compound their money at 8% per annum for 25 years, they'd have $74,648,380.
-The $63,748,380 that has accrued during their ownership isn't counted as part of the parents' estate so it effectively side-stepped the estate tax.
+- The $22.36 million can be invested by the children with all of the capital gains, dividends, interest, and rents growing in their respective estates.
+Any money that has accrued during their ownership isn't counted as part of the parents' estate so it effectively side-stepped the estate tax.

 - Whenever there is an inflation adjustment to the estate tax exemption, the differential gets added back to Thomas and Elizabeth's estate.
-For example, we talked about how the estate tax exemption increased to $10,900,000 in 2016 from $10,860,000 in 2015.
+For example, the estate tax increased to $10,900,000 in 2016 from $10,860,000 in 2015.
 That's an extra $40,000.
-If a person had used all of their estate tax / lifetime gift tax exemption of $10,860,000 last year, they'd wake up to find themselves with $40,000 in freshly granted exemptions of which they can take advantage at their convenience.
-Over a quarter-of-a-century, Thomas and Elizabeth are likely to be able to transfer even more assets as the exemptions are raised in nominal terms, plus they still have the $14,000 per person, per recipient annual gift tax exemption they can use at their discretion.
+If a person had used all of their estate tax/lifetime gift tax exemption of $10,860,000 in 2016, they woke up to find themselves with $40,000 in freshly granted exemptions of which they can take advantage at their convenience.
+Over a quarter-of-a-century, Thomas and Elizabeth are likely to be able to transfer even more assets as the exemptions are raised in nominal terms, plus they still have the $15,000 per person, per recipient annual gift tax exemption they can use at their discretion.

 In practical terms, it's possible to get around the estate tax and gift tax exemptions even more effectively by utilizing things such as liquidity discounts in family limited partnerships and discounted family loans at the lowest applicable Treasury rate required by IRS regulations.
 With a 25-year time horizon, a good advisor earning satisfactory rates of returns on assets should be able to get $100,000,000 or more (in some cases, substantially more) into the hands of the heirs without paying estate taxes.